wiz0u/WTelegramClient/FAQ.md

 *(the above section is derived from [gotd SUPPORT.md](https://github.com/gotd/td/blob/main/.github/SUPPORT.md))*

 If your client displays Telegram channels to the user, you have to support and display [official sponsored messages](https://core.telegram.org/api/sponsored-messages).

-<a name="abuse"></a>
-#### 8. I can't import phone numbers.
-I get error PHONE_NUMBER_BANNED, FLOOD_WAIT_8xxxx or PEER_FLOOD

-You can get these kind of problems if you abuse Telegram [Terms of Service](https://telegram.org/tos), or the [API Terms of Service](https://core.telegram.org/api/terms), or make excessive requests.

-You can try to wait more between the requests, wait for a day or two to see if the requests become possible again.

-An account that was limited due to reported spam might receive PEER_FLOOD errors.
-Read [Telegram Spam FAQ](https://telegram.org/faq_spam) to learn more.

-If you think your phone number was banned from Telegram for a wrong reason, you may try to contact [recover@telegram.org](mailto:recover@telegram.org), explaining what you were doing.

-In any case, WTelegramClient is not responsible for the bad usage of the library and we are not affiliated to Telegram teams, so there is nothing we can do.

 <a name="chat-id"></a>
 #### 9. Why the error `CHAT_ID_INVALID`?